mvadari/XRPL-Standards/xls-granular-permissions.md

 [XLS-49d](https://github.com/XRPLF/XRPL-Standards/discussions/144) proposed transaction-type-level permissions.
 These types of permissions can be used for multiple signer lists, as explained in XLS-49d, but could also be used in conjunction with other features.

-Currently it's all or nothing - global signer lists and regular keys can do all transactions.
+Currently, it's all or nothing - global signer lists and regular keys can do all transactions.
 Sometimes you want to provide an account permissions to a subset of features, like with `NFTokenMinter` - maybe a few transaction types (e.g. all AMM transaction), or a single transaction type (e.g. `NFTokenMint`), or even some portion of a transaction type (e.g. authorizing trustlines).

-This standard formalizes those transaction-type permissions, and also adds more granular permission levels.
+This standard formalizes those transaction-type permissions, and also adds more granular permission options.

 ### 1.1.
 Background: Integer Types